FNNDSC/miniChRIS-docker/README.md

 `./minimake.sh` wraps `docker-compose up -d` and it does a _few_ more things:

 1. start swarm
-2. pull containers
+2. pull images
 3. start containers
+4. wait for services
-4. setup
+4. first-run setup

-`./minimake.sh` takes around ~1 minute to run ~60 lines of code.
+`./minimake.sh` takes around ~1 minute to run.

 ## Tips And Tricks